edmugu/arduino_portable_adjustable_power_supply/README.md

 ### (4) Final Battery Current Monitor stage

 This is the final stage of the power supply.
 By having a current monitor at the beginning and the end, we can calculate the efficiency of the power supply.
+Also the feedback voltage of the previous stage takes the drop accross this stage by feeding the "final" voltage to linear regulator.

 ## Bring up